RubixML/ML/docs/transformers/text-normalizer.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Transformers/TextNormalizer.php">[source]</a></span>

 # Text Normalizer
-This transformer converts all text to lowercase and removes extra whitespace.
+This transformer converts the characters in all strings to lowercase.

 **Interfaces:** [Transformer](api.md#transformer)

 **Data Type Compatibility:** Categorical

-> **Note:** ⚠️ This transformer can't handle multibyte text properly.
-For multibyte text, use [MultibyteTextNormalizer](multibyte-text-normalizer.md).
+> **Note:** ⚠️ This transformer cannot handle multibyte strings such as emjois properly.
+For multibyte support, use the [MultibyteTextNormalizer](multibyte-text-normalizer.md).

 ## Parameters
 This transformer does not have any parameters.